-- oven may need longer cleaning time. - excessive spills were not removed prior to self-cleaning process. - one or several controls may have been turned from Clean to another position after self-cleaning process started.
+- oven may need longer cleaning time. - excessive spills were not removed prior to self-cleaning process.

-if oven door will not unlock:
+If oven door will not unlock:

-- oven may not have cooled to safe temperature after self-cleaning process. - Temperature Knob may have been switched from Clean position. - electric current coming into the oven may be off.
+- oven may not have cooled to safe temperature after self-cleaning process. - electric current coming into the oven may be off.